visit-dav/visit/src/doc/getting_started/Installing_VisIt.rst

 Installing on macOS
 ~~~~~~~~~~~~~~~~~~~

-VisIt_ releases include an app-bundle for Mac OSX packaged in a DMG image.
+VisIt_ releases include an app-bundle for macOS packaged in a DMG image.
 Download and open the DMG file and copy the VisIt_ app-bundle to your applications directory or any other path.
 To run VisIt_ double click on the VisIt_ app-bundle.
 The ``visit-install`` script can also be used to install tarball packaged macOS binaries.